 Grant and Young get strong support from the rest of cast, particularly Monty Woolley as an atheistic retired college professor who is an old friend of Julia and Henry’s.
 The Robert Mitchell Boy Choir are also on hand for a mellifluous number in Henry’s former and very poor church, a symbol of the simpler faith and life that he has lost.

 The Bishop’s Wife rewards the eye as well as the heart, thanks to Gregg Toland being behind the camera.
 The town looks lovely, peaceful and Christmassy as can be.
-And Toland gets to be Toland, as you see on the left, which is my favorite shot in the movie, during which the characters slowly accrue at different depths away from Grant, who is making an emotional and religious connection to Henry and Julia’s little girl (played by Karolyn Grimes, who essayed a similar role in It’s a Wonderful Life).
+And Toland gets to be Toland: in my favorite shot in the movie (above), the characters slowly accrue at different depths away from Grant, who is making an emotional and religious connection to Henry and Julia’s little girl (played by Karolyn Grimes, who essayed a similar role in It’s a Wonderful Life).

 The Bishop’s Wife is not a film for the cynical nor for those hostile to religious messages.
 But if the Christmas spirit ever animates your heart, you will find much to love in this extraordinarily sweet movie.